rothgar/netdata-wiki/Home.md

 ## Do you plan to implement a bigger / better database?

 Yes, check the [[Memory Requirements]] page.
-I also plan to push all the data to dedicated time series databases like OpenTSDB, thus having netdata acting as a collector for them.
+We also plan to push all the data to dedicated time series databases like OpenTSDB, thus having netdata acting as a collector for them.

 ## Is there a roadmap?